Driving In Snow Isn’t Something We Deal With Often in Tennessee

 In the end, the best advice is to stay home if you don’t need to go out when road conditions are bad.
 Remember that even if weather conditions are a significant factor in a car accident, a jury may still find a driver at fault so take it slow and be safe out there.

-Give us a call at (865) 691-2777 or contact us through our website Brown & Roberto, PLLC to set up a free consultation.
+Give us a call at (865) 691-2777 or contact us through our website The Lawyers of Brown & Roberto to set up a free consultation.